Home Education in Florida:

 Send the evaluation to the same district contact listed above for the Letter of Intent.

-Written confirmation should be sent.
+Written confirmation should be sent by the district after an evaluation is sent.
 If not received within 2 weeks, we recommend re-sending to the Home Education Contact and also to the Superintendent.

 Step 4.
 Done homeschooling